ordina-jworks/ordina-jworks.github.io/_posts/2016-07-20-Automation-testing-with-postman.md

 ### Newman
 Integrating Postman tests with build systems can easily be accomplished with Newman.
 Newman is the command line tool companion for Postman.
 It can be installed through the Node.js package manager, npm.
 You'll find more information on how the install Newman [here](https://github.com/postmanlabs/newman){:target="_blank"}.

-Once Newman is installed we also need to export the collection and the environment as a file.
+After Newman is installed we can export our previously created collection and environment.
 Select the 'Calculator' collection and click export.
 <br/>
 <br/>
 ![Alt text](/img/postman-2016/export_collection.jpg)
 <br/>
 <br/>
-To export the 'Production' environment click on 'Manage Environment' and in the next modal click on the export icon.
+To export the 'Production' environment select 'Manage Environment' and on the next modal hit the export icon.
 <br/>
 <br/>
 ![Alt text](/img/postman-2016/export_environment.jpg)